Freetz/freetz/make/README.md

     GNU Wget is a free software package for retrieving files using HTTP, HTTPS and FTP, the most widely-used Internet protocols.
 It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs, terminals, etc.

   * **[WireGuard 0.0.20191012](../docs/make/wireguard.md)<a id='wireguard'></a>**<br>
     WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.
 WireGuard is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
 Initially released for the Linux kernel, it plans to be cross-platform and widely deployable.
-It is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and simplest VPN solution in
+It is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and simplest VPN solution in the industry.

   * **[WOL 0.7.1 (binary only)](../docs/make/wol.md)<a id='wol'></a>**<br>
+    Simple Wake-On-Lan utility to wake up Magic-Packet-compliant hardware.
      - [Wake on LAN WebInterface(wol-cgi)](../docs/make/wol.md#wake-on-lan-webinterfacewol-cgi)
      - [Konfiguration auf der Fritzbox](../docs/make/wol.md#konfiguration-auf-der-fritzbox)

   * **[wput 0.6.1 (binary only)](../docs/make/wput.md)<a id='wput'></a>**<br>
-    Wput is a command-line ftp-client that looks like wget but instead of
+    Wput is a command-line ftp-client that looks like wget but instead of downloading, uploads files or whole directories to remote ftp-servers.

   * **[XMail 1.27](../docs/make/xmail.md)<a id='xmail'></a>**<br>
     XMail is an Internet and Intranet mail server featuring an SMTP server, POP3 server, finger server, multiple domains, no need for users to have a real system account, SMTP relay checking, RBL/RSS/ORBS/DUL and custom (IP based and address based) spam protection, SMTP authentication (PLAIN LOGIN CRAM-MD5 POP3-before-SMTP and custom), a POP3 account synchronizer with external POP3 accounts, account aliases, domain aliases, custom mail processing, direct mail files delivery, custom mail filters, mailing lists, remote administration, custom mail exchangers, logging, and multi-platform code.